 Since professional sociologists communicate primarily through the written word, we are interested in your ability to convey sociological ideas and findings in writing.
 We do not expect you as an entering graduate student to have mastered the art of writing, but we do expect you to be able to handle language effectively.
 Send us what you think is your best written work, the piece that is most likely to impress us as sociologists.
 If you do not have anything appropriate to send, please include a section in your Personal Essay about an idea that you would like to research.

 You may send a co-authored work, provided that you played a major role in designing and writing the work.
 If you do, a statement from one of your co-authors describing your role in the work would be useful.
 You should also send a single-authored writing sample.

 If your best work is in a language other than English, send us a one- to two-page summary and, if available, a copy of another work you have written in English.

-Use the Personal Essay to convey a sense of who you are, and what your interests, goals, and ambitions are.
+Use the Statement of Purpose to convey a sense of who you are, and what your interests, goals, and ambitions are.
 Explain both what draws you to sociology as well as what draws you to study in our department.
 If you have an unusual background, tell us (e.g., you are the first person in your family to obtain a college degree; you have lived abroad for several years).
 We also encourage you to identify particular faculty members with whom you would like to work.
 Your essay should be 1-2 pages in length.